 Prague Marathon is held usually the first weekend in May.
 The route is similar to the half-marathon which is held in April.
-You’ll run through the historical parts of Prague, including Charles Bridge, Old Town Square and the Kings route.
+You’ll run through the historical parts of Prague, including Prague historic bridges, Old Town Square and the Kings route.
 Whether you are taking part or not, be aware that the Prague Marathon is very popular and accommodation gets booked up very quickly.

 It’s also worth remembering that during the Marathon, some areas, especially the centre will be closed for traffic and access to tourist attractions, restaurants and other places in the centre will be limited, with some roads closed from early morning.

 Now that the weather is warmer, Prague gardens, which were closed for winter are starting open their gates.
 May is the perfect month to see flowering lilac trees, cherry trees or late magnolia trees which are pretty much everywhere in Prague.